Welcome to Cockingford Farm Campsite, a family run, idyllic, Dartmoor Campsite

 Pitches will be marked out with at least a 2 metre space between.

-A full COVID risk assessment will be available nearer the time.
+A full COVID risk assessment will be available on request.

 per person per night, includes hot water and showers